 - Parental leave (mother or father) may not start until the baby is born/adopted.

-- Please advise employee that, whenever possible, it is better to begin a leave on a Saturday to better coordinate with Employment Insurance.
+- Please advise employees that, whenever possible, it is better to begin a leave on a Saturday to better coordinate with Employment Insurance.

 Special information re: GTA's

-- A GTA who is taking a maternity or parental leave must have a GTA appointment set up on their employee record.
-This must be done via a hard copy GTA Appointment Notice.
+- GTA Appointment Notice: a GTA who is taking a pregnancy or parental leave must have a GTA appointment set up on their employee record.
+This is solely to provide an audit trail for the payment of the benefit and must be done by completing a hard copy GTA Appointment Notice.
+You cannot appoint online.
 The appointment information must be based upon their last active GTA-ship (weekly hours, earnings distribution/account charge and compensation rate must be the same).
 Please do not use either a $0 compensation rate, or a HR Error (Dummy) account charge.

 This website is provided for information and planning purposes for Western employees only.
 While every effort has been made to ensure its accuracy, if any conflict exists between the information on this website and the provisions of the various collective agreements or applicable legislation, the collective agreements or legislation prevail.